aspect-build/bazel-examples/README.bazel.md

 - Run `bazel run format path/to/file` to re-format a single file.
 - Run `pre-commit install` to auto-format changed files on `git commit`; see https://pre-commit.com/.

+## Linting code

+- Run `bazel lint //...` or any other target pattern to check for lint violations.

 ## Installing dev tools

 For developers to be able to run a CLI tool without needing manual installation: